-The number of operations waiting in the acknowledgement queue.
-Each operation that is generated receives an acknowledgement from the target after that operation has been received by the target.
-This statistic indicates the number of operations that have yet to receive acknowledgement of receipt.
+The number of operations waiting in the acknowledgment queue.
+Each operation that is generated receives an acknowledgment from the target after that operation has been received by the target.
+This statistic indicates the number of operations that have yet to receive acknowledgment of receipt.